GUINEA PIG Care – everything you should know

 Impacted or Compacted Rectum

 A common problem in some boar (male) guinea pigs is impacted rectum.
 To properly understand impaction in male guinea pigs, it is important to understand the importance of caecotrophy.
 Two types of droppings or pellets pass through the guinea pig.
-The first set are the caecal pellets that are soft and gather in the perineal sac for consumption or are consumed directly from the rectum (caecotrophy).
+The first set are the soft caecal pellets that gather in the perineal sac for consumption or are consumed directly from the rectum (caecotrophy).
 This process is vital for the guinea pigs health as these pellets contain high levels of vitamins.
-The other type of dropping is the usual torpedo shaped ones you find abandoned on the floor of the cage that has been through the guinea pig twice.
+The other type of dropping is the usual torpedo-shaped one you find abandoned on the floor of the cage, which has been through the guinea pig twice.
 In a normal male guinea pig without impaction problems, the caecal pellets are trapped on their way out of the rectum in an area called the perineal sac (more prominent in males than females) and the larger, harder faecal pellets are pushed out and expelled.
-In a male with impaction issues, both types are trapped inside the perineal sac as the muscles of these guinea pigs have weakened and they are no longer able to expel the hard pellets.
-This causes impaction of both types inside the sac and the guinea pig is unable to clear this by himself.
+In males with impaction issues, both types are trapped inside the perineal sac as the muscles of these guinea pigs have weakened, and they can no longer expel the hard pellets.
+This causes impaction of both types inside the sac, and the guinea pig is unable to clear this by himself.
 Droppings of both types then build up in the sac and form a ball.

 Depending on the extent of the problem, you will have to gently squeeze out this area every day, two or three times a week, or whatever is needed.
 Massage oil, aloe vera gel or Vaseline on a finger (or cotton bud if you don’t fancy that!) can be used and very carefully coat the inside of the dilated area after emptying it.
 This makes it easier to empty next time.
 You don’t need the oil daily, just now and again, to keep it lubricated.
 There is no cure for this condition, but as long as the ball is removed regularly, it does not seem to bother the pig, and they get used to the procedure.
 If this procedure is carried out regularly, the problem often resolves itself with only an occasional emptying procedure required after that.
 Overweight male guinea pigs may be more prone to this condition as they cannot consume their caecal pellets properly.
 Thus, they start to build up in the perineal sac, possibly weakening the muscle tone at the same time, but no one knows for sure if this is the case.
 It makes sense not to allow your male guinea pig to become overweight as a precaution anyway.
 The photos below are of a male with a compacted rectum, before (first two photos) and after emptying (third photo); note that the last (5th) photo is of a “normal” male, and you can see the difference in muscle tension in this guinea pig compared to the photo directly above (4th photo) which shows the lack of muscle tone.